HybridNeRF: Efficient Neural Rendering via Adaptive Volumetric Surfaces: Experiments

 \paragraph{Baselines}

 We compare \method\ to baselines across the fidelity/speed spectrum.
-We benchmark several volumetric methods, including (1) iNGP \cite{MuelleESK2022}, (2) VR-NeRF \cite{XuALGBKBPKBLZR2023}, which extends iNGP's \cite{MuelleESK2022} primitives to better handle HDR reconstruction and provides the best existing results against the Eyeful Tower dataset in terms of visual quality, and (3) MERF \cite{ReiseSVSMGBH2023}, a highly optimized method that uses sampling and memory layout optimizations to accelerate rendering.
+We benchmark several volumetric methods, including (1) iNGP \cite{MuelleESK2022}, (2) VR-NeRF \cite{XuALGBKRPKBLZR2023}, which extends iNGP's \cite{MuelleESK2022} primitives to better handle HDR reconstruction, (3) Zip-NeRF \cite{BarroMVSH2023}, an anti-aliasing method that generates high-quality renderings at the cost of speed, and (4) MERF \cite{ReiseSVSMGBH2023}, a highly optimized method that uses sampling and memory layout optimizations to accelerate rendering.
 We also compare to VolSDF \cite{YarivGKL2021} as a hybrid surface--volume method similar to the first stage of our method.
 As the original VolSDF implementation uses large MLPs that are unsuitable for real-time rendering, we use an optimized version built on top of iNGP's acceleration primitives as a fairer comparison.
-We finally compare against 3D Gaussian splatting \cite{KerblKLD2023} as a non-neural approach that represents the current state of the art with regards to quality and rendering speed.
+We also benchmark 3D Gaussian splatting \cite{KerblKLD2023} as a non-neural approach that represents the current state of the art with across rendering quality and speed.

 \paragraph{Metrics}

 We report quantitative results based on PSNR, SSIM \cite{ssim}, and the AlexNet implementation of LPIPS \cite{zhang2018perceptual} and measure frame rates rendered at 2K$\times$2K resolution on a single NVIDIA RTX 4090 GPU.